-The sub-categories in the Solvency II balance sheet of reinsurers' share of technical provisions mirrors those of

-Solvency II Guidance Solvency II Reference Valuation methods and assumptions the gross balances and the same mapping of Solvency II lines of business is to be used.
+The sub-categories in the Solvency II balance sheet of reinsurers' share of technical provisions mirrors those of the gross balances and the same mapping of Solvency II lines of business is to be used.
 See Section D.2 for more details.